-Trump’s plan to end birthright citizenship was widely discussed and debated at the time, and conservative commentator S.E.
+Trump’s plan to end birthright citizenship was widely discussed and debated in 2015, and conservative commentator S.E.
 Cupp said on CNN’s “State of the Union” on August 23, 2015, that “actually, there are only 30 countries that practice birthright citizenship making the U.S. kind of an anomaly.”

 The claim that the U.S. is one of just thirty countries that offers birthright citizenship has been circulating ever since, and it is mostly true.
 As of 2018, at least 35 countries offer jus soli, and still more make it available on a conditional basis, per Business Insider:

 - Saint Lucia

 United States President Donald Trump revisited the topic on October 30, 2018, when he falsely claimed that the United States is the only country that offers birthright citizenship, and that he plans to change the Constitution by executive order — something that he cannot by law do.